 The Department of Obstetrics and Gynecology welcomed its four first-year residents in 1997, the same year that Geisel School of Medicine at Dartmouth (formally known as Dartmouth Medical School) celebrated its 200th birthday.

 Geisel School of Medicine at Dartmouth is the fourth-oldest medical school in the United States.
-After 200 years, this school, with over 300 students, remains a center of excellence for physician and medical scientist training.
+After more than 220 years, this school, with over 300 students, remains a center of excellence for physician and medical scientist training.

 The Geisel School of Medicine and Dartmouth-Hitchcock Medical Center (DHMC), the sole academic medical center in this rural state and one of the few in northern New England, possess a character reflective of the region, a set of unique strengths, and the ability to influence health care in ways not always possible in other geographic settings.